 Jeanette lives in Kigali, the capital city of Rwanda, with her four children – three boys and one daughter – and her husband.
 She is 42-years-old, with an impressive track record as a defender for the rights of informal economy workers.

 Jeanette is the second eldest child of her family, which includes six daughters and three sons.
-Such a family would already be large, but her father, a pastor, adopted another eight children of vulnerable backgrounds, particularly those that became orphans after the 1994 Genocide perpetrated against Tutsi in Rwanda.
+Such a family would already be large, but her father, a pastor, adopted another eight children of vulnerable backgrounds, particularly those that became orphans after the Rwandan genocide in 1994.

 Therefore, Jeanette spent her childhood surrounded by a big and loving family.
 Her father was a role-model who taught her about solidarity and helping other people.
 He created associations, schools and parishes throughout Rwanda and Jeanette started to assist him in his work since a young age.
 “I started helping in my own small way”, she explains.

 After getting her diploma, she worked as a teacher for two years and then became the accountant of the secondary school where she was teaching.
 There, she had the opportunity to work with children for many years, but Jeannette wanted something more.
 She married in the meantime and decided to get back to university, where she obtained a Bachelor’s degree in Sociology.

 Discovering the struggles of women in the informal economy